 ABSOLUT VODKA, the leading brand representative of visual arts worldwide, along with ONE DESIGN WEEK and The Municipality of Plovdiv (Bulgaria), invited graphic designers from all over the world to participate in the ABSOLUT KAPANA LOGO COMPETITION.

 We got the chance to create the visual identity of KAPANA – the art center of Plovdiv.
 A logo that tells both the story of its’ past and future will become the neighborhood’s calling card from now to eternity.

-I’ve tried to convey the essence of that small area, packed with workshops and art galleries and to create a dynamic identity that can be (almost) indefinitely revisited and reinvented.
-It is based on simple geometry and allows many variations of the main theme, while still maintaining the image of this artistic place in the very heart of my home town.
+I wanted to convey the essence of that small area, packed with workshops and art galleries and create a dynamic identity that can be (almost) indefinitely revisited and reinvented.
+It is based on simple geometry and allows countless variations of the main theme but still maintaining the image of this artistic place in the very heart of my home town.

-It was also mandatory to include a version of the logo in both English and Bulgarian (Cyrillic) language.
+The submission requirement was to include a version of the logo in both English and Bulgarian (Cyrillic) language.